gautampanday/frontend-interview-question/README.md

 }
 …calling foo() returns a promise that rejects with Error('bar')

-[11/03, 13:21] Gautam: ES6 new feature
+# ES6 new feature

 ECMAScript 6, also known as ECMAScript 2015, is the latest version of the ECMAScript standard.
 ES6 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
 Implementation of these features in major JavaScript engines is underway now.

 See the ES6 standard for full specification of the ECMAScript 6 language.

-ES6 includes the following new features:
+# ES6 includes the following new features:

 arrows
 classes